bognen/guesttek-test-app/README.md

 # Setting Up Project

-This README provides instructions for setting up a Grails 2.4 development environment on Windows, macOS, and Linux.
+This README provides instructions for setting up a Grails 2.4 development environment on Windows only.
 ## Prerequisites

 Before you begin, ensure you have the Java Development Kit (JDK) installed.
 Grails 2.4 requires JDK 8.